You may wish to enter into a pre-nuptial agreement for a number of reasons. For example:

-When approaching a pre-nuptial agreement the following should always be borne in mind.
+When approaching a pre-nuptial agreement the following should always be borne in mind:

-Yes.
-But the solicitor could only give you generic advice.
-The solicitor could not act for both of you.
-If the solicitor sees you both first and thereafter one of you elect to use this solicitor, the solicitor may not be able to act if there is any conflict of interest.
-However if the solicitor has only given generic advice and the other party is happy for him/her to act then as long it is recorded in the agreement and the other party has been given a chance to obtain independent legal advice then this should be acceptable by the court.
+Yes, but the solicitor can only give you generic advice.
+It is unlikely that a solicitor will be able to act for both parties in relation to the exact terms of the agreement.
+If you both consult the same solicitor and then one of you chooses to instruct them, the solicitor may not be able to act if there is a conflict of interest.
+It may be the case that the solicitor has simply given you generic advice and that your partner is happy for them to act.
+However, this should be recorded in the agreement and it is important that your partner is given a chance to obtain independent legal advice.

-Do I have to enter into any further agreements after the prenuptial agreement?
+Do I have to enter into any further agreements after the pre-nuptial agreement?

-This Guidance as been produced by Vinay Tanna, a partner at Garner & Hancock Solicitors
+This guidance as been produced by Vinay Tanna, a partner at Garner & Hancock Solicitors

 Garner & Hancock is an established firm in west London and south west London, covering the area of Richmond to Brentford and Hounslow to Chiswick.